makeabilitylab/physcomp/arduino/potentiometers.md

 Analog input!

-More formally, just like **analog output** enabled us to write out voltages between 0V and 5V, analog input enables us to read voltages between 0V and 5V.
+More formally, just like **analog output** enabled us to write out voltages between 0V and 5V, **analog input** enables us to **read voltages between 0V and 5V**.
 How does this work?
 Via an [ADC](https://en.wikipedia.org/wiki/Analog-to-digital_converter).

 <!-- TODO: The arduino.cc docs mention adding a short delay before using analogReads on successive pins: https://www.arduino.cc/en/Tutorial/AnalogInputPins.
 Add this?
 Here's the full quote: "The ATmega datasheet also cautions against switching analog pins in close temporal proximity to making A/D readings (analogRead) on other analog pins.
 This can cause electrical noise and introduce jitter in the analog system.
 It may be desirable, after manipulating analog pins (in digital mode), to add a short delay before using analogRead() to read other analog pins." -->

 ### Analog input pins

-The Arduino Uno and Leonardo have six analog inputs, which can be read using [`analogRead(int pin)`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogread/).
+The Arduino Uno has **six analog inputs** (), which can be read using [`analogRead(int pin)`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogread/).
 The `analogRead` function reads voltage values between 0 and the Arduino's operating voltage (5V on the Uno and Leonardo) and converts this into integer values between 0 and 1023.

 ![Close-up image of the six analog input pins on the Arduino Uno](assets/images/ArduinoUno_CloseUp_AnalogInputPins.png)